ShouxinZhang/Filtering-with-Optimal-Transport/README.md

 <p align="center">
 <img src="/images/dynamic_particles_all.png" width="800" height="500">
 </p>

+To reproduce these figures, in the "Dynamic MNIST" folder, run "main.py" file to create the data file and run "import_DATA.py" file to plot the figures.
+More details in the README.txt file in the folder.

 Please consider reading the paper for further details on this example.
 Also, please consider citing our paper if you find this repository useful for your publication.